 Do not attempt to smuggle drugs or any animal into Malaysia.
 Never carry bags through Customs for someone else.
 Be warned that Malaysia has very severe punishment for drugs trafficking which carries a mandatory death sentence.

-A valid yellow fever vaccination certificate is required from travellers over 1 year of age who are coming from a yellow fever endemic country or have visited a yellow fever endemic country during the past six months.
-The period of validity is 10 years beginning 10 days after vaccination.
+A valid yellow fever vaccination certificate is required from travellers over one year of age who are coming from a yellow fever endemic country or have visited a yellow fever endemic country during the past six months.
+The period of validity of the vaccination is 10 years beginning 10 days after vaccination.
 Travellers without a valid yellow fever vaccination certificate will be quarantined upon arrival in Malaysia.

 Travel from the Airports

-From the airport, the easiest way to the City is by taxi.
+From the airport, the least expensive way to KL is to use the SkyBus, which will take you to KL Sentral Station for less than RM10.00.
+The easiest but not the least expensive way to Kuala Lumpur is to use a taxi or ride-sharing services.
 Purchase a fixed rate taxi coupon in the Terminal and board the taxi at the designated taxi area.
 Avoid touts who may be present to tempt you to use their ‘cheaper’ taxis.
-The conference venue, the Riverside Majestic Hotel is situated just around 10 kilometres north of the airport.
+UBER and GRAB are the two ride-sharing services operating in Malaysia.

 The electrical supply is 220-240 volts AC at 50 cycles per second.
 Generally, the plugs used here fall under two categories: ‘B’ Pattern – 2 round pins usually bathroom ‘shaver’ plugs and ‘C’ Pattern – 3 regular prongs.
 As such, you should check for compatibility before bringing your electrical appliances with you.
 If you buy or bring electrical appliances or equipment with you, make sure that they are connected to a plug fitted with a fuse of the correct rating.